 In case you’re thinking that I’m going to be doing all these series of posts for holiday cooking, don’t worry.
 I won’t.
 As I mentioned earlier, I’m not a holiday guy.
 But Thanksgiving is the one holiday that I kind of like because it’s a traditional harvest festival like those people have celebrated for thousands of years.

-Thanksgiving is also one holiday were food takes center stage.
-That makes it a challenge for inexperienced cooks as well as old hands making the meal for the whole clan.
+Thanksgiving is also one holiday where food takes center stage.
+That makes it a challenge for inexperienced cooks as well as old hands to make the meal for the whole clan.